-When working with GraphQL, specifically Hot Chocolate, in the context of Sage Active Public API V1, it’s essential to understand the role and naming convention of Data Transfer Objects (DTOs).
-These DTOs facilitate data exchange between client and server and play a critical role in mutations and queries.
+When working with GraphQL, specifically Hot Chocolate, in the context of Sage Active Public API V2, it’s essential to understand the role and naming convention of Data Transfer Objects (DTOs).

 General Naming Convention